Banking COVID-19 frequently asked questions

 As outlined in Prudential Practice Guide APG 223 – Residential Mortgage lending (APG 223) paragraph 25, APRA’s guidance on better practice in residential mortgage lending has been that there should be a full serviceability assessment for borrowers where there is a material change in loan conditions.

 In the current environment, APRA acknowledges that there may be operational challenges for ADIs in evaluating the long-term impact of economic stress on borrowers due to COVID-19.
 However, this should not prevent changes to loan conditions where these are otherwise assessed to be prudent.

-Over the next six months period, APRA therefore accepts that some ADIs may not be able to complete a full serviceability assessment for borrowers seeking a change in their loan conditions.
+Over the period to 31 March 2021, APRA therefore accepts that some ADIs may not be able to complete a full serviceability assessment for borrowers seeking a change in their loan conditions.
 Such changes may include converting from principal and interest to interest only, or for the extension of a loan term.
 Where changes to loan conditions are made that result in an interest-only period being granted without a normal serviceability assessment, APRA expects that a reasonable period for such an arrangement would not exceed 12 months.
 This guidance also applies to loans that are transitioning off temporary repayment deferrals.

 ASIC has confirmed that responsible lending obligations apply to new lending or increases to contractual credit limits for existing lending, and should not be considered by lenders as a barrier to making other appropriate changes to the terms of existing loans in response to hardship situations.1